Standard 7.1 Governance – Case study 1

 Research on the benefits of nature play for children has also been undertaken by the director and shared with the team over a series of staff meetings to further inform their deliberations.
 Benefits included improvements in children’s physical activity, cognitive skills, social skills and creativity.
-The director and educational leader facilitated ongoing reflective team discussions about the research findings and implications for practice over several months.
+The director and educational leader facilitated ongoing critically reflective team discussions about the research findings and implications for practice over several months.

 The educational leader proposed introducing more visits to the nearby bushland as an ongoing feature of the educational program and outlined the rationale as well as potential costs and benefits.
-These conversations encouraged educators to discuss how comfortable they felt with the proposal, to explore solutions to address issues and concerns, and debate related issues such as what constitutes risk and risky play.
+These conversations encouraged educators to discuss how comfortable they felt with the proposal, to explore solutions to address issues and concerns, and debate related issues such as what constitutes risk and the benefits of risky play.

-Visits were organised to a nearby service that had been operating a bush kinder for some years so that educators could see the program in action.
+Visits were organised to a nearby service that had been operating a bush kinder for some years so educators could see the program in action.
 In addition, the educational leader provided resources including articles from professional magazines, blogs and videos to provide information for educators and increase their knowledge and build confidence.
 Reflective questions were posed to inform ongoing conversations, the answers to which were documented in each staff member’s reflection journal.

 During the exploration period families were included in conversations with the service team.
 An information night for families and educators was held to learn more about outdoor learning.
 The director and a parent representative from the local service that had been running the bush kinder program were invited to speak.
 They highlighted the benefits and also took time to address any concerns that their families had raised during the planning and beginning of their bush kinder program.

-The revised philosophy that was developed as a result of these initiatives demonstrates the service’s beliefs in the importance of the physical environment, including the bushland beyond the service boundaries, in supporting children’s learning and development.
+The revised philosophy that was developed as a result of these initiatives demonstrates the service’s beliefs in the importance of the physical environment, including the bushland beyond the service boundaries, in supporting children’s learning, wellbeing and development.
 It reflects all educators’ view that each child is capable and competent.
 It also acknowledges the importance of building and sustaining authentic and meaningful partnerships with families and local communities.

 * To create a print friendly version of this case study, please click ‘print’ in the red menu bar.